kuhumcst/texton/INSTALL.md

 ### udpipe

 UDPipe is at https://github.com/ufal/udpipe
-The generated binary needs shared objects.
-Therefore you need to clone this repo and build udpipe from source.
+The generated binary needs shared objects, which can come in different versions.
+It may be a good idea to clone the repo and build udpipe from source.

 ```bash
 $> cd ~